 Step 3: Soaking

-Step 4: Removing the bundles
+Step 4: Removing the Bundles

 indigo process removing bundles

-Step 5: Adding lime
+Step 5: Adding Lime

 Indigo Adding lime

-Step 6: The Beating Process (Part One)
+Step 6: The Beating Process

 indigo-beating